okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 - Class II: Women and certain stinging things
 - Class III: Edible plants and trees with edible fruit
 - Class IV: Everything else

+## Langauge System Notes

+Gender systems based at least partially on phonology are much more likely to survive than those based purely on semantics.